You are here

 Finding Alternatives to Animal Research

 This page is for UVa researchers whose research protocols require them to use animals and who wish to meet the information requirements of the Animal Welfare Act, which is a federally-mandated requirement.
-Federal animal welfare regulations require that an investigator performing procedures that are painful or distressful to an animal need to demonstrate that alternatives to procedures that may cause more than momentary pain or distress to the animals have been considered and that activities do not unnecessarily duplicate previous experiments.
+Investigators performing procedures that are painful or distressful to an animal need to demonstrate that alternatives to procedures that may cause more than momentary pain or distress to the animals have been considered and that activities do not unnecessarily duplicate previous experiments.
 A thorough literature search regarding alternatives meets this Federal mandate.

-"...the performance of a database search remains the most effective and efficient method for demonstrating compliance with the requirement to consider alternatives to painful/distressful procedures."
+"...APHIS continues to recommend a database search as the most effective and efficient method for demonstrating compliance with the requirement to consider alternatives to painful/distressful procedures."

 Items required by Policy #12 (for the "minimal written narrative"):